loopandlearn/news/docs/edition/2024-11-14.md

 * Immediately submit an appeal through the “Request a Review” process if it’s available.
 This is a direct way to contest the removal.
 * Provide a clear, concise explanation of why you believe the post complies with the guidelines.
-* Mention specific parts of the Community Standards that you believe the post adheres to can strengthen the appeal.
+* Mention specific parts of the Community Standards that you believe the post adheres to strengthen the appeal.

 ## Helpful Links